GhostCat12/pinterest-data-pipeline854/README.md

     7. Find the median follower count of users based on their joining year between 2015 and 2020.
     8. Find the median follower count of users based on their joining year and age group for 2015 to 2020.

+9. Batch processing: AWS MWAA
+    Utilising AWS Managed Workflows for Apache Airflow (MWAA) to automate **daily** batch processing of the previously created databricks notebook.
+    Uploading the `0a60b9a8a831_dag.py` directed acyclic graph (DAG) file to the S3 bucket `mwaa-dags-bucket/dags` associated with the MWAA environment.
+This allows us to run the DAG from the AWS airflow UI.

+10.

 ## License information